 1. Understanding AI Agent Skills

 AI agent skills are modular add-ons that equip an AI agent with specific capabilities or knowledge, much like installing an app or plugin to extend a software program.
 In simple terms, a skill is a bundle containing instructions or code that teaches an AI to perform a well-defined task or follow a particular methodology.
-For example, an AI agent might have a “Spreadsheet Guru” skill that lets it create and format Excel files correctly, or a “Video Editor” skill that grants it the know-how to cut footage and add effects for you.
-These skills are typically packaged as files or folders, including text instructions (even entire how-to guides or rules) and sometimes scripts or code it can execute for precise operations (claude.com).
-The agent will load the relevant skill when needed, making it far more competent at that task than a general-purpose AI with no special training – just like a person with specialized training or a plugin that provides new functionality.
+For example, an AI agent might have a âSpreadsheet Guruâ skill that lets it create and format Excel files correctly, or a âVideo Editorâ skill that grants it the know-how to cut footage and add effects for you.
+These skills are typically packaged as files or folders, including text instructions (even entire how-to guides or rules) and sometimes scripts or code it can execute for precise operations claude.com.
+The agent will load the relevant skill when needed, making it far more competent at that task than a general-purpose AI with no special training â just like a person with specialized training or a plugin that provides new functionality.

 It might help to think of agent skills as pre-trained mini-experts that the AI can call upon on demand.
-Traditionally, if you wanted a chatbot to do something complex (say, parse a PDF and output a summary spreadsheet), you would have to prompt it in detail or rely on the AI’s own limited training.
-With skills, the heavy lifting has been done beforehand: the skill contains the domain knowledge and step-by-step process, so the AI doesn’t have to “figure it out” from scratch each time.
-This means less repetitive prompting and more consistent results – one recent update even touted that this kind of automation “fixed one of the biggest headaches in AI” by ending the need to re-explain the same instructions repeatedly (reddit.com).
-In everyday use, if you see an AI agent handling a task with uncanny precision (like formatting a complex report to your company’s exact template without being told every detail), it’s likely drawing on an agent skill behind the scenes.
-As AI thought leader Yuma Heymans (@yumahey) has observed, these skills essentially let you “clone” specialized knowledge into your AI helpers – making them far more practical for real work.
+Traditionally, if you wanted a chatbot to do something complex (say, parse a PDF and output a summary spreadsheet), you would have to prompt it in detail or rely on the AIâs own limited training.
+With skills, the heavy lifting has been done beforehand: the skill contains the domain knowledge and step-by-step process, so the AI doesnât have to âfigure it outâ from scratch each time.
+This means less repetitive prompting and more consistent results â one recent update even touted that this kind of automation âfixed one of the biggest headaches in AIâ by ending the need to re-explain the same instructions repeatedly reddit.com.
+In everyday use, if you see an AI agent handling a task with uncanny precision (like formatting a complex report to your companyâs exact template without being told every detail), itâs likely drawing on an agent skill behind the scenes.
+As AI thought leader Yuma Heymans (@yumahey) has observed, these skills essentially let you âcloneâ specialized knowledge into your AI helpers â making them far more practical for real work.

 2. How Agent Skills Work

 Under the hood, agent skills are implemented in a standard way so that many different AI platforms can recognize and use them.
-In late 2025, Anthropic (maker of the Claude AI assistant) introduced an open Agent Skills specification that’s quite simple: each skill is stored as a folder with a few key pieces (marktechpost.com).
-The heart of it is usually a SKILL.md file – written in natural language – describing what the skill does and giving the AI detailed guidance or rules for that task (marktechpost.com).
-There can also be a scripts/ subfolder containing little helper programs or code snippets the AI can run (for example, a Python script to crunch numbers or an API call) (marktechpost.com).
+In late 2025, Anthropic (maker of the Claude AI assistant) introduced an open Agent Skills specification thatâs quite simple: each skill is stored as a folder with a few key pieces marktechpost.com.
+The heart of it is usually a SKILL.md file â written in natural language â describing what the skill does and giving the AI detailed guidance or rules for that task marktechpost.com.
+There can also be a scripts/ subfolder containing little helper programs or code snippets the AI can run (for example, a Python script to crunch numbers or an API call) marktechpost.com.
 Additionally, a references/ folder can hold reference material or examples to help the AI (like sample file templates or documentation).
-All of this together is the “knowledge package” the skill provides.
+All of this together is the âknowledge packageâ the skill provides.

 Relevance-based activation: AI agents do not blindly load every skill available; instead, they scan for relevant skills on the fly.
-When you give an agent an instruction, it will look at the library of skills it has and see if any skill’s name or description matches what you need.
-If you ask Claude to “make a budget spreadsheet from these receipts,” Claude will realize that’s exactly what a spreadsheet skill or an “Excel” skill is for (claude.com).
-It then loads only the minimal information it needs from that skill at first – typically just the metadata (name, description, maybe a few key steps) (claude.com).
-This progressive disclosure keeps the AI efficient by avoiding loading the entire skill into its context unless absolutely necessary (claude.com).
-If the task indeed requires the full skill, the agent will then load the detailed instructions or run the skill’s code.
-This way, skills act like on-demand knowledge: the agent “grabs” the skill only when conditions match, which keeps the process fast and within the AI’s memory limits.
+When you give an agent an instruction, it will look at the library of skills it has and see if any skillâs name or description matches what you need.
+If you ask Claude to âmake a budget spreadsheet from these receipts,â Claude will realize thatâs exactly what a spreadsheet skill or an âExcelâ skill is for claude.com.
+It then loads only the minimal information it needs from that skill at first â typically just the metadata (name, description, maybe a few key steps) claude.com.
+This progressive disclosure keeps the AI efficient by avoiding loading the entire skill into its context unless absolutely necessary claude.com.
+If the task indeed requires the full skill, the agent will then load the detailed instructions or run the skillâs code.
+This way, skills act like on-demand knowledge: the agent âgrabsâ the skill only when conditions match, which keeps the process fast and within the AIâs memory limits.

 Composable and stackable: Skills are designed to combine gracefully.
 An agent can activate multiple skills in one session if a complex task spans different domains.
-For instance, imagine you request: “Analyze my competitors and prepare a PowerPoint presentation of the results.”
-A well-equipped agent might use a Competitive Analysis skill to apply business frameworks for the analysis, and simultaneously use a Presentation Builder skill to draft well-formatted slides.
-These can work in tandem – the agent pulls in industry analysis templates (like Porter’s Five Forces or other proven strategy templates) from the analysis skill (departmentofproduct.substack.com), and then channels the output into the presentation skill to generate slides that follow professional design guidelines.
-From the user’s perspective, the AI agent just seamlessly handles the request end-to-end.
+For instance, imagine you request: âAnalyze my competitors and prepare a PowerPoint presentation of the results.â A well-equipped agent might use a Competitive Analysis skill to apply business frameworks for the analysis, and simultaneously use a Presentation Builder skill to draft well-formatted slides.
+These can work in tandem â the agent pulls in industry analysis templates (like Porterâs Five Forces or other proven strategy templates) from the analysis skill departmentofproduct.substack.com, and then channels the output into the presentation skill to generate slides that follow professional design guidelines.
+From the userâs perspective, the AI agent just seamlessly handles the request end-to-end.
 Underneath, it coordinated two or more skills, each providing expertise for part of the job.
-This composability means skills are not one-at-a-time “modes” but rather Lego blocks of capability that the AI can assemble as needed.
+This composability means skills are not one-at-a-time âmodesâ but rather Lego blocks of capability that the AI can assemble as needed.

 Another important aspect is that skills can include executable code.
 Unlike a pure language-only approach, where everything the AI does must be generated token by token, skills recognize that some tasks are best done with actual code execution for reliability.
 For example, if a skill needs to precisely sort files or perform math on data, it might come with a script to do that.
-The AI can invoke that script rather than trying to “improvise” code itself, leading to more consistent outcomes (claude.com) (claude.com).
-In essence, the AI agent becomes a kind of orchestrator – reading your request, matching it to appropriate skills, loading instructions, and executing any necessary code or sub-tasks to fulfill the request.
+The AI can invoke that script rather than trying to âimproviseâ code itself, leading to more consistent outcomes claude.com claude.com.
+In essence, the AI agent becomes a kind of orchestrator â reading your request, matching it to appropriate skills, loading instructions, and executing any necessary code or sub-tasks to fulfill the request.
 All of this happens within guardrails: skills are usually sandboxed (run in secure environments) to prevent any harmful actions outside their scope.

 To summarize how skills work, think of an AI agent as a talented worker with a toolkit: each skill is a tool in the kit.
 When a job comes in, the worker quickly checks the toolkit, selects the right tool(s), and uses them to get the job done right.
-This approach has quickly gained popularity because it significantly improves both the efficiency (the AI can do more with less prompting) and predictability (following a known procedure or code) of AI agents (claude.com).
-Next, we’ll look at which companies and platforms are leading the charge with agent skills in 2025–2026, and how they each implement this concept.
+This approach has quickly gained popularity because it significantly improves both the efficiency (the AI can do more with less prompting) and predictability (following a known procedure or code) of AI agents claude.com.
+Next, weâll look at which companies and platforms are leading the charge with agent skills in 2025â2026, and how they each implement this concept.

-3. Major Platforms and Players (2025–2026)
+3. Major Platforms and Players (2025â2026)

 The latter half of 2025 saw explosive growth in the adoption of agent skills.
-What started with Anthropic’s Claude has now been embraced by many major AI platforms and developer tools – to the point that agent skills are becoming an industry standard for extending AI capabilities (infoq.com).
+What started with Anthropicâs Claude has now been embraced by many major AI platforms and developer tools â to the point that agent skills are becoming an industry standard for extending AI capabilities infoq.com.
 In this section, we highlight the key players, their approaches, and what makes each stand out.
-From Anthropic’s pioneering work to Vercel’s developer-friendly skills library, and from OpenAI and Google’s catch-up efforts to innovative startups, the ecosystem is vibrant and rapidly evolving.
+From Anthropicâs pioneering work to Vercelâs developer-friendly skills library, and from OpenAI and Googleâs catch-up efforts to innovative startups, the ecosystem is vibrant and rapidly evolving.

 3.1 Anthropic Claude (Code & CoWork)

-Anthropic’s Claude AI is at the forefront of the agent skills movement.
-Anthropic introduced the concept when they realized that users needed AI to go beyond chatting – to actually perform tasks and follow workflows in a reliable way.
-They first built Claude Code, a coding-oriented AI assistant (akin to a supercharged pair programmer), and quickly found that even non-programmers were using Claude’s coding agent to automate all sorts of work tasks.
-Seeing this, Anthropic launched Claude CoWork in late 2025 as a more general-purpose AI agent for everyone’s “other work” – file management, content creation, data processing, and more (departmentofproduct.substack.com) (departmentofproduct.substack.com).
+Anthropicâs Claude AI is at the forefront of the agent skills movement.
+Anthropic introduced the concept when they realized that users needed AI to go beyond chatting â to actually perform tasks and follow workflows in a reliable way.
+They first built Claude Code, a coding-oriented AI assistant (akin to a supercharged pair programmer), and quickly found that even non-programmers were using Claudeâs coding agent to automate all sorts of work tasks.
+Seeing this, Anthropic launched Claude CoWork in late 2025 as a more general-purpose AI agent for everyoneâs âother workâ â file management, content creation, data processing, and more departmentofproduct.substack.com departmentofproduct.substack.com.
 Claude CoWork essentially repackages the autonomous abilities of Claude Code into a friendlier interface for non-engineers, allowing any professional to delegate multi-step tasks to the AI as if it were a human coworker.

-Agent Skills in Claude: Claude can load skills in all its environments – Claude’s web app, Claude Code, Claude CoWork, and even via API.
-For example, when using Claude in the chat app, you don’t necessarily know that a “skill” is being used, but if you ask it to generate an Excel report or a slideshow, it will quietly pull in the relevant skill in the background (Anthropic provides built-in skills for creating Excel, Word, PowerPoint, and PDF files, among others) (claude.com).
-Advanced users can actually see this in action: Claude’s interface shows a kind of running “chain-of-thought,” and it will note when it has activated a skill (e.g. a little message like “📎 Using Spreadsheet skill…” might appear) (claude.com).
-In Claude Code (the developer-focused mode), skills are even more central – developers can install new skills for Claude Code via a marketplace or by dropping skill folders into a directory on their machine (claude.com).
+Agent Skills in Claude: Claude can load skills in all its environments â Claudeâs web app, Claude Code, Claude CoWork, and even via API.
+For example, when using Claude in the chat app, you donât necessarily know that a âskillâ is being used, but if you ask it to generate an Excel report or a slideshow, it will quietly pull in the relevant skill in the background (Anthropic provides built-in skills for creating Excel, Word, PowerPoint, and PDF files, among others) claude.com.
+Advanced users can actually see this in action: Claudeâs interface shows a kind of running âchain-of-thought,â and it will note when it has activated a skill (e.g. a little message like âđ Using Spreadsheet skillâŚâ might appear) claude.com.
+In Claude Code (the developer-focused mode), skills are even more central â developers can install new skills for Claude Code via a marketplace or by dropping skill folders into a directory on their machine claude.com.
 Claude Code will automatically detect those and load them when appropriate.
-Skills are portable across the Claude ecosystem, meaning a custom skill your team builds can work in the chat app, in Claude Code, or even if you call Claude’s API in your own software (claude.com).
+Skills are portable across the Claude ecosystem, meaning a custom skill your team builds can work in the chat app, in Claude Code, or even if you call Claudeâs API in your own software claude.com.

-Claude CoWork’s design: With CoWork, Anthropic demonstrated how an AI agent with skills can handle long-running, autonomous workflows.
-CoWork runs on your computer (initially as a macOS app, in research preview) and you explicitly give it access to certain folders on your disk (claude.com).
-Within those permitted sandbox folders, Claude CoWork can read and write files, create new documents, move things around – basically act like a diligent digital assistant working at your filesystem level.
+Claude CoWorkâs design: With CoWork, Anthropic demonstrated how an AI agent with skills can handle long-running, autonomous workflows.
+CoWork runs on your computer (initially as a macOS app, in research preview) and you explicitly give it access to certain folders on your disk claude.com.
+Within those permitted sandbox folders, Claude CoWork can read and write files, create new documents, move things around â basically act like a diligent digital assistant working at your filesystem level.
 Agent skills are the secret sauce enabling these feats.
-For instance, CoWork ships with skills for understanding common office file formats: if you drop a bunch of .xlsx and .pdf files in a folder and ask CoWork to “extract a report of expenses,” it will use the Excel skill to create a spreadsheet with formulas, the PDF skill to parse text from PDFs, etc (infoq.com).
-It even supports browser automation if you pair it with Anthropic’s Chrome extension, effectively letting it click around the web on your behalf to fill forms or scrape data (infoq.com).
+For instance, CoWork ships with skills for understanding common office file formats: if you drop a bunch of .xlsx and .pdf files in a folder and ask CoWork to âextract a report of expenses,â it will use the Excel skill to create a spreadsheet with formulas, the PDF skill to parse text from PDFs, etc infoq.com.
+It even supports browser automation if you pair it with Anthropicâs Chrome extension, effectively letting it click around the web on your behalf to fill forms or scrape data infoq.com.

 Anthropic made skills an open standard (not proprietary to Claude).
-In December 2025, they published the full Agent Skills specification and announced that skills would work across platforms (claude.com).
-This move paid off – by early 2026, a host of other tools and companies had adopted the same format, creating a rich cross-platform ecosystem.
-Claude’s own benefit is that it can now leverage skills created by third parties: for example, Atlassian created skills for Jira and Confluence (so Claude can log tickets or retrieve documentation), Canva made a design skill (so Claude can generate on-brand graphics), Notion made a skill to interface with Notion workspaces, and many more (infoq.com).
+In December 2025, they published the full Agent Skills specification and announced that skills would work across platforms claude.com.
+This move paid off â by early 2026, a host of other tools and companies had adopted the same format, creating a rich cross-platform ecosystem.
+Claudeâs own benefit is that it can now leverage skills created by third parties: for example, Atlassian created skills for Jira and Confluence (so Claude can log tickets or retrieve documentation), Canva made a design skill (so Claude can generate on-brand graphics), Notion made a skill to interface with Notion workspaces, and many more infoq.com.
 These pre-built integrations mean Claude can slot into enterprise workflows out-of-the-box.
-Teams on Claude’s paid plans (Pro, Max, Enterprise) can enable an organization-wide library of skills so that every employee’s Claude assistant follows the same company-specific playbooks (claude.com).
-(Administrators can curate which skills are allowed for compliance – e.g. enabling a “Finance Reporting” skill but disabling any unvetted ones.)
+Teams on Claudeâs paid plans (Pro, Max, Enterprise) can enable an organization-wide library of skills so that every employeeâs Claude assistant follows the same company-specific playbooks claude.com.
+(Administrators can curate which skills are allowed for compliance â e.g. enabling a âFinance Reportingâ skill but disabling any unvetted ones.)

-In terms of pricing, Anthropic initially restricted some agent capabilities to higher tiers – for example, Claude CoWork is available only to Claude Max subscribers during the preview (claude.com).
-This is partly because running agents with skills can consume a lot of computing resources (one complex automated session might use the equivalent of 50–100 normal AI prompt requests) (infoq.com).
-To manage this, Anthropic’s Max plans come with significantly larger usage quotas.
-For everyday chat or coding help, the standard plans suffice, but if you want your AI to, say, churn through gigabytes of documents autonomously, you’d likely need a higher tier.
-It’s worth noting that Anthropic achieved a reported $1B revenue run-rate by the end of 2025 (departmentofproduct.substack.com), thanks in part to enterprises adopting these advanced capabilities at scale.
-The combination of Claude’s friendly interface, the power of agent skills, and careful product management (catering to both devs and non-devs) has positioned Anthropic as a leader in the agentic AI space.
+In terms of pricing, Anthropic initially restricted some agent capabilities to higher tiers â for example, Claude CoWork is available only to Claude Max subscribers during the preview claude.com.
+This is partly because running agents with skills can consume a lot of computing resources (one complex automated session might use the equivalent of 50â100 normal AI prompt requests) infoq.com.
+To manage this, Anthropicâs Max plans come with significantly larger usage quotas.
+For everyday chat or coding help, the standard plans suffice, but if you want your AI to, say, churn through gigabytes of documents autonomously, youâd likely need a higher tier.
+Itâs worth noting that Anthropic achieved a reported $1B revenue run-rate by the end of 2025 departmentofproduct.substack.com, thanks in part to enterprises adopting these advanced capabilities at scale.
+The combination of Claudeâs friendly interface, the power of agent skills, and careful product management (catering to both devs and non-devs) has positioned Anthropic as a leader in the agentic AI space.

-3.2 Vercel and the “Skills” Ecosystem
+3.2 Vercel and the âSkillsâ Ecosystem

-Vercel, a company known for its cloud platform and Next.js framework, made a surprising and influential entry into the AI agent arena by launching what they call Agent Skills – essentially a package manager for AI agent skills.
-In January 2026, Vercel’s CEO Guillermo Rauch announced that developers could now install a whole set of best-practice “skills” into their AI coding assistants with a single command (blog.devgenius.io).
+Vercel, a company known for its cloud platform and Next.js framework, made a surprising and influential entry into the AI agent arena by launching what they call Agent Skills â essentially a package manager for AI agent skills.
+In January 2026, Vercelâs CEO Guillermo Rauch announced that developers could now install a whole set of best-practice âskillsâ into their AI coding assistants with a single command blog.devgenius.io.
 The idea is similar to how developers use npm to install libraries for software projects; here you use a command-line tool to install skill packs for AI.
-Vercel’s initial offering, available as an open-source repo vercel-labs/agent-skills, comes with a collection of skills geared towards front-end web development (marktechpost.com).
+Vercelâs initial offering, available as an open-source repo vercel-labs/agent-skills, comes with a collection of skills geared towards front-end web development marktechpost.com.

-What’s in Vercel’s skill packs: The flagship skill pack from Vercel includes at least three major skills so far (marktechpost.com) (marktechpost.com):
+Whatâs in Vercelâs skill packs: The flagship skill pack from Vercel includes at least three major skills so far marktechpost.com marktechpost.com:

 -

-React Best Practices skill: This skill encodes over a decade’s worth of React.js and Next.js performance optimization wisdom.
-It has more than 40 rules (grouped into categories like avoiding network waterfalls, reducing bundle size, optimizing rendering, etc.) and each rule has concrete code examples showing a bad pattern and a corrected pattern (marktechpost.com).
+React Best Practices skill: This skill encodes over a decadeâs worth of React.js and Next.js performance optimization wisdom.
+It has more than 40 rules (grouped into categories like avoiding network waterfalls, reducing bundle size, optimizing rendering, etc.) and each rule has concrete code examples showing a bad pattern and a corrected pattern marktechpost.com.
 When a compatible AI agent (like Claude Code or Cursor) is reviewing your React code, it can reference these rules to catch inefficiencies.
-Instead of the AI giving generic advice, it will pinpoint, say, “This component causes a large re-render; consider memoization,” citing the exact rule from the skill.
-It’s like having a linthmatic code reviewer baked into your AI assistant.
+Instead of the AI giving generic advice, it will pinpoint, say, âThis component causes a large re-render; consider memoization,â citing the exact rule from the skill.
+Itâs like having a linthmatic code reviewer baked into your AI assistant.

 -

-Web Design Guidelines skill: Focused on UI/UX quality, this skill comprises 100+ rules covering accessibility, form design, responsive layout, performance best practices in web design, and more (marktechpost.com).
-With this skill, an AI agent can check a webpage for ADA compliance issues (like missing alt text or ARIA labels), detect poor form UX (e.g. missing focus states), or flag if an animation might violate user motion preferences (marktechpost.com).
+Web Design Guidelines skill: Focused on UI/UX quality, this skill comprises 100+ rules covering accessibility, form design, responsive layout, performance best practices in web design, and more marktechpost.com.
+With this skill, an AI agent can check a webpage for ADA compliance issues (like missing alt text or ARIA labels), detect poor form UX (e.g. missing focus states), or flag if an animation might violate user motion preferences marktechpost.com.
 Essentially, it turns the AI into a diligent QA tester for web interfaces, armed with all the standard guidelines front-end engineers and designers try to follow.

 -

 Vercel Deploy (Claimable) skill: This one is particularly interesting as it blurs the line between coding assistant and DevOps assistant.
-The deploy skill allows an agent to automatically deploy a web project to Vercel’s cloud platform (marktechpost.com).
-The agent can zip up your project, detect what framework it’s using (it recognizes 40+ popular frameworks), and deploy it – returning a preview URL.
-It even provides a “claim” link so you or your team can take ownership of the deployment on your Vercel account without the AI needing your credentials (marktechpost.com).
+The deploy skill allows an agent to automatically deploy a web project to Vercelâs cloud platformmarktechpost.com.
+The agent can zip up your project, detect what framework itâs using (it recognizes 40+ popular frameworks), and deploy it â returning a preview URL.
+It even provides a âclaimâ link so you or your team can take ownership of the deployment on your Vercel account without the AI needing your credentials marktechpost.com.
 In practical terms, this means an AI agent could write some code and immediately show you a live running version of it online, all as part of its workflow.
-That’s a huge leap in turning AI-generated code into tangible results.
+Thatâs a huge leap in turning AI-generated code into tangible results.

 Installing and using Vercel skills: Vercel made the process very developer-friendly.
-To get these skills, you run a command like npx skills i vercel-labs/agent-skills in your terminal (marktechpost.com).
+To get these skills, you run a command like npx skills i vercel-labs/agent-skills in your terminal marktechpost.com.
 This fetches the whole repository of skills.
-Then, to integrate them with your AI agent(s), you run npx add-skill vercel-labs/agent-skills (marktechpost.com).
-This tool will automatically detect which AI coding assistants you have on your system – for example, it might find Claude Code’s skill folder (~/.claude/skills) and Cursor’s skills folder – and it will install the skills into each one’s directory (marktechpost.com).
-You can choose to add all skills or specific ones (e.g., only the React rules, only for Claude) with command flags (marktechpost.com).
-After that one-time setup, your agents are “skill-boosted.”
-So if you ask your AI, “Hey, review my Next.js app for performance issues,” it will pull from those Vercel-provided rules to give a thorough answer, rather than something superficial.
+Then, to integrate them with your AI agent(s), you run npx add-skill vercel-labs/agent-skills marktechpost.com.
+This tool will automatically detect which AI coding assistants you have on your system â for example, it might find Claude Codeâs skill folder (~/.claude/skills) and Cursorâs skills folder â and it will install the skills into each oneâs directory marktechpost.com.
+You can choose to add all skills or specific ones (e.g., only the React rules, only for Claude) with command flags marktechpost.com.
+After that one-time setup, your agents are âskill-boosted.â So if you ask your AI, âHey, review my Next.js app for performance issues,â it will pull from those Vercel-provided rules to give a thorough answer, rather than something superficial.

-Crucially, Vercel’s skills follow the same open format defined by Anthropic (marktechpost.com).
+Crucially, Vercelâs skills follow the same open format defined by Anthropic marktechpost.com.
 This means they are not tied to a single AI.
-Whether you’re using Anthropic Claude, OpenAI’s Codex-based tools, Cursor, or others, they can all consume these skills.
+Whether youâre using Anthropic Claude, OpenAIâs Codex-based tools, Cursor, or others, they can all consume these skills.
 Vercel essentially positioned itself as a hub of high-quality skills content (starting with web dev know-how) that any agent can use.
-For Vercel, the strategic angle is clear: by improving AI code assistants, they help developers build and deploy web apps faster – which likely leads more projects to be hosted on Vercel.
-It’s a clever way to insert the company into the AI workflow of development teams.
-Notably, Vercel’s own platform now has an AI Agent (simply called Vercel Agent) integrated into its dashboard, which can make suggestions or help with your projects.
-This agent uses skills too, and Vercel indicated it will accumulate more skills over time, learning from every suggestion it validates (vercel.com).
-Essentially, Vercel is trying to be the “AI teammate” for developers, and the skill package manager is the toolkit that teammate brings along.
+For Vercel, the strategic angle is clear: by improving AI code assistants, they help developers build and deploy web apps faster â which likely leads more projects to be hosted on Vercel.
+Itâs a clever way to insert the company into the AI workflow of development teams.
+Notably, Vercelâs own platform now has an AI Agent (simply called Vercel Agent) integrated into its dashboard, which can make suggestions or help with your projects.
+This agent uses skills too, and Vercel indicated it will accumulate more skills over time, learning from every suggestion it validates vercel.com.
+Essentially, Vercel is trying to be the âAI teammateâ for developers, and the skill package manager is the toolkit that teammate brings along.

 From a cost perspective, the agent-skills repository is open-source and free to use.
-There’s no charge to install or use those skills locally.
-If you use them with Claude or other cloud-based AI, you still pay the AI usage to those providers (e.g., Claude tokens or API calls), but skills themselves don’t have a license fee.
+Thereâs no charge to install or use those skills locally.
+If you use them with Claude or other cloud-based AI, you still pay the AI usage to those providers (e.g., Claude tokens or API calls), but skills themselves donât have a license fee.
 Vercel likely hopes to monetize indirectly by drawing users to its cloud services.
-Also worth mentioning, there’s a community aspect: developers can contribute skills to the repository or create their own skill packs (imagine a future where there’s an npm-like ecosystem, with thousands of skills published by various experts – everything from a “Cybersecurity code audit” skill to a “Digital Marketing copywriter” skill).
-We’re already seeing early signs of this, with independent contributors packaging up skills for things like database optimization or even non-coding tasks, inspired by Vercel’s approach.
+Also worth mentioning, thereâs a community aspect: developers can contribute skills to the repository or create their own skill packs (imagine a future where thereâs an npm-like ecosystem, with thousands of skills published by various experts â everything from a âCybersecurity code auditâ skill to a âDigital Marketing copywriterâ skill).
+Weâre already seeing early signs of this, with independent contributors packaging up skills for things like database optimization or even non-coding tasks, inspired by Vercelâs approach.

 3.3 OpenAI and Microsoft

-OpenAI’s ChatGPT and Microsoft’s GitHub Copilot were among the first mainstream AI assistants, but for a while they lagged in the specific area of portable agent skills.
+OpenAIâs ChatGPT and Microsoftâs GitHub Copilot were among the first mainstream AI assistants, but for a while they lagged in the specific area of portable agent skills.
 Instead, OpenAI focused on plugins for ChatGPT (which allow the model to call external APIs like web browsers, travel booking, etc.) and on function calling to integrate tools in a structured way.
 However, by late 2025, OpenAI also started embracing the skill format for certain products, especially for coding.
-They updated their Codex (AI coding) tools to utilize skills: in fact, OpenAI added support for the Agent Skills spec in a CLI tool for Codex in December 2025 (infoq.com).
-This means if you’re using OpenAI’s coding assistant via the command line or certain integrations, it can load the same .skill folders that Claude and others use.
-It’s a nod to the momentum of the open standard – developers wanted one format to extend all these AI coders, and OpenAI couldn’t ignore that.
+They updated their Codex (AI coding) tools to utilize skills: in fact, OpenAI added support for the Agent Skills spec in a CLI tool for Codex in December 2025 infoq.com.
+This means if youâre using OpenAIâs coding assistant via the command line or certain integrations, it can load the same .skill folders that Claude and others use.
+Itâs a nod to the momentum of the open standard â developers wanted one format to extend all these AI coders, and OpenAI couldnât ignore that.

-Microsoft, which partners with OpenAI, similarly integrated agent skills into Visual Studio Code and GitHub Copilot (infoq.com).
-Copilot (Microsoft’s AI pair-programmer, which runs in VS Code and other IDEs) traditionally just suggested code completions.
-But with the concept of skills, Copilot can go further – for example, using a testing skill to automatically create unit tests for your code, or a refactoring skill to apply a known refactor recipe.
-Microsoft hasn’t rebranded anything as “skills” in the user-facing product, but under the hood it now can load these skill packages.
-There are reports of a “Copilot Advanced” mode in VS Code that, when enabled, will show a list of available skills/rules it’s applying during a code analysis (infoq.com).
-For instance, if a React project is open and you ask Copilot “improve performance,” it might quietly activate something analogous to Vercel’s React rules skill (assuming it’s installed or built-in).
+Microsoft, which partners with OpenAI, similarly integrated agent skills into Visual Studio Code and GitHub Copilotinfoq.com.
+Copilot (Microsoftâs AI pair-programmer, which runs in VS Code and other IDEs) traditionally just suggested code completions.
+But with the concept of skills, Copilot can go further â for example, using a testing skill to automatically create unit tests for your code, or a refactoring skill to apply a known refactor recipe.
+Microsoft hasnât rebranded anything as âskillsâ in the user-facing product, but under the hood it now can load these skill packages.
+There are reports of a âCopilot Advancedâ mode in VS Code that, when enabled, will show a list of available skills/rules itâs applying during a code analysis infoq.com.
+For instance, if a React project is open and you ask Copilot âimprove performance,â it might quietly activate something analogous to Vercelâs React rules skill (assuming itâs installed or built-in).

-ChatGPT and agent skills: It’s worth clarifying that ChatGPT (the consumer chatbot) doesn’t yet have a user-facing notion of “skills” you can install in the same way.
-ChatGPT’s plugin system is somewhat similar in spirit – e.g. a Wolfram|Alpha plugin gives it math powers, or a web browsing plugin gives it internet access – but those are about connecting to external services via APIs, not loading a folder of instructions.
+ChatGPT and agent skills: Itâs worth clarifying that ChatGPT (the consumer chatbot) doesnât yet have a user-facing notion of âskillsâ you can install in the same way.
+ChatGPTâs plugin system is somewhat similar in spirit â e.g. a Wolfram|Alpha plugin gives it math powers, or a web browsing plugin gives it internet access â but those are about connecting to external services via APIs, not loading a folder of instructions.
 However, behind the scenes, OpenAI could adopt the skill format for some of their own improvements.
-It’s plausible that future versions of ChatGPT or GPT-based assistants will let users load custom skills, especially since the format is public.
-As of early 2026, OpenAI’s focus seems to be more on large model improvements (GPT-4.5, GPT-5, etc.) and keeping up in the tools & agents race through other means (for example, OpenAI has an experimental agent called “Operator” for web automation (infoq.com), akin to a web-browsing agent that competes with Claude’s web navigation ability).
-Operator, along with Google’s similar project Mariner, and Amazon’s Nova Act, are all part of a trend to give AI agents the ability to act on the web or other apps autonomously (infoq.com).
-These aren’t exactly skills you install; they are standalone agent products.
-But they demonstrate how every major player is pushing into agentic AI – and skills (small ‘s’) are a key enabling technology regardless of format.
+Itâs plausible that future versions of ChatGPT or GPT-based assistants will let users load custom skills, especially since the format is public.
+As of early 2026, OpenAIâs focus seems to be more on large model improvements (GPT-4.5, GPT-5, etc.) and keeping up in the tools & agents race through other means (for example, OpenAI has an experimental agent called âOperatorâ for web automation infoq.com, akin to a web-browsing agent that competes with Claudeâs web navigation ability).
+Operator, along with Googleâs similar project Mariner, and Amazonâs Nova Act, are all part of a trend to give AI agents the ability to act on the web or other apps autonomously infoq.com.
+These arenât exactly skills you install; they are standalone agent products.
+But they demonstrate how every major player is pushing into agentic AI â and skills (small âsâ) are a key enabling technology regardless of format.

-For end-users of GitHub Copilot or OpenAI’s coding tools, the addition of skill support means that you might notice the AI providing more structured, context-aware help.
-For example, if you’re in a SQL file, Copilot might apply a “SQL best practices” skill to warn you of a problematic query pattern.
+For end-users of GitHub Copilot or OpenAIâs coding tools, the addition of skill support means that you might notice the AI providing more structured, context-aware help.
+For example, if youâre in a SQL file, Copilot might apply a âSQL best practicesâ skill to warn you of a problematic query pattern.
 These enhancements are often rolled in quietly.
-Microsoft’s enterprise Copilot offering also hints at skills: they allow companies to inject proprietary “grounding data” and processes into Copilot.
+Microsoftâs enterprise Copilot offering also hints at skills: they allow companies to inject proprietary âgrounding dataâ and processes into Copilot.
 This is conceptually similar to giving Copilot some custom skills (like an internal coding styleguide or a workflow for how the company wants PRs written).
 In short, OpenAI and MS are embracing the interoperability of agent skills where it suits developers, even if they use slightly different terminology in their products.
-And as users, we benefit from a more uniform experience – whether you prefer Claude or Copilot or Cursor, many of the same skill packs can enhance all of them.
+And as users, we benefit from a more uniform experience â whether you prefer Claude or Copilot or Cursor, many of the same skill packs can enhance all of them.

-3.4 Google’s Antigravity
+3.4 Googleâs Antigravity

 Not to be left behind, Google has been developing its own AI agent capabilities.
-Google’s answer to Claude Code is known by the codename Antigravity – effectively a Google-flavored coding and productivity agent.
-By the end of 2025, Google officially announced that Antigravity supports the Agent Skills standard as well (departmentofproduct.substack.com).
-(Interestingly, in Google’s documentation they referred to them as just “Skills” once they became an open standard, dropping the “Claude” name association.)
+Googleâs answer to Claude Code is known by the codename Antigravity â effectively a Google-flavored coding and productivity agent.
+By the end of 2025, Google officially announced that Antigravity supports the Agent Skills standard as well departmentofproduct.substack.com.
+(Interestingly, in Googleâs documentation they referred to them as just âSkillsâ once they became an open standard, dropping the âClaudeâ name association.)
 This was a significant moment because Google often prefers its own ecosystems, but here it validated an industry-wide move.
-Google published docs about how skills work in Antigravity, detailing the anatomy of a skill file and how to use them in daily workflows (departmentofproduct.substack.com).
-If you are part of Google’s developer ecosystem (say using Android Studio or Google Cloud tools), you might find an AI assistant that can leverage skills for tasks like code migration (imagine a skill that knows how to upgrade an app from one API level to another) or for cloud configuration (maybe a skill that sets up firewall rules as per best practices when asked).
+Google published docs about how skills work in Antigravity, detailing the anatomy of a skill file and how to use them in daily workflows departmentofproduct.substack.com.
+If you are part of Googleâs developer ecosystem (say using Android Studio or Google Cloud tools), you might find an AI assistant that can leverage skills for tasks like code migration (imagine a skill that knows how to upgrade an app from one API level to another) or for cloud configuration (maybe a skill that sets up firewall rules as per best practices when asked).

-Google also launched features for its next-gen Gemini AI (the successor to Google’s PaLM/LaMDA models).
-One such feature is “Personal Intelligence”, which allows the AI to securely connect to a user’s personal data across Gmail, Google Photos, YouTube, etc., to offer highly personalized assistance (departmentofproduct.substack.com).
-While not exactly agent skills in the packaging sense, it’s related in that it gives the AI a sort of domain-specific skill: for example, being able to retrieve your flight reservations from Gmail when you ask it to build an itinerary.
+Google also launched features for its next-gen Gemini AI (the successor to Googleâs PaLM/LaMDA models).
+One such feature is âPersonal Intelligenceâ, which allows the AI to securely connect to a userâs personal data across Gmail, Google Photos, YouTube, etc., to offer highly personalized assistance departmentofproduct.substack.com.
+While not exactly agent skills in the packaging sense, itâs related in that it gives the AI a sort of domain-specific skill: for example, being able to retrieve your flight reservations from Gmail when you ask it to build an itinerary.
 Skills and personal data integration together paint a picture of very powerful personal agents.
-Google’s massive advantage is the breadth of services and data it can tap (with user permission).
-An agent that knows your calendar, emails, and documents can proactively help you in ways a generic agent cannot – for instance, drafting an email response that refers to a document from Google Drive and a meeting next week.
-One can envision Google releasing “skills” for its workspace apps (Docs, Sheets, etc.) so that agents can autonomously manage those – e.g., a skill to create a Google Sheet budget or update a slide deck in Google Slides.
+Googleâs massive advantage is the breadth of services and data it can tap (with user permission).
+An agent that knows your calendar, emails, and documents can proactively help you in ways a generic agent cannot â for instance, drafting an email response that refers to a document from Google Drive and a meeting next week.
+One can envision Google releasing âskillsâ for its workspace apps (Docs, Sheets, etc.) so that agents can autonomously manage those â e.g., a skill to create a Google Sheet budget or update a slide deck in Google Slides.

-It’s still early for Google’s external agent products, and they’re likely treading carefully due to privacy and antitrust (being a gatekeeper under EU rules, etc.).
+Itâs still early for Googleâs external agent products, and theyâre likely treading carefully due to privacy and antitrust (being a gatekeeper under EU rules, etc.).
 But in 2026, Google clearly sees cross-platform skills as the way forward for extending AI.
-The fact that Antigravity and Gemini align with the skill standard means that a skill created in Claude or Vercel’s ecosystem could, in theory, be used by Google’s AI with minimal changes.
-For developers and enterprises, this is great news: you won’t have to write five different versions of the same AI extension for different AI systems.
+The fact that Antigravity and Gemini align with the skill standard means that a skill created in Claude or Vercelâs ecosystem could, in theory, be used by Googleâs AI with minimal changes.
+For developers and enterprises, this is great news: you wonât have to write five different versions of the same AI extension for different AI systems.
 Create it once, and any compliant agent (Claude, Cursor, Antigravity, etc.) can load it.
 This interoperability is accelerating the development of skills in new domains because creators know their effort has a wide reach.

 3.5 Emerging & Open-Source Solutions

-Beyond the tech giants, there’s a thriving scene of startups and open-source projects pushing the boundaries of AI agents with skills.
-One notable example is Cursor – an AI-enabled code editor that became popular among programmers.
-Cursor was quick to implement support for agent skills, allowing users to import skills and even sub-agents (mini AI agents for specific tasks) directly in the editor (linkedin.com) (linkedin.com).
-In Cursor’s settings, you can find a “Skills & Agents” section listing all installed skills, and it actually auto-imports any Claude or Codex skills it finds on your system (linkedin.com) (linkedin.com).
-This means if you already set up skills for Claude Code, Cursor will recognize them too – a great example of the cross-platform idea in action.
-Developers using Cursor have demonstrated workflows like: “Use the skill creator skill to make me a new skill that generates a LinkedIn infographic from code,” and the AI will do it, even spinning up a specialized sub-agent if needed (linkedin.com).
-Cursor’s community often shares new custom skills (for instance, one might create a skill for a niche framework or for writing documentation comments in code), which others can then use.
-It’s an exciting, grassroots complement to the official skill libraries.
+Beyond the tech giants, thereâs a thriving scene of startups and open-source projects pushing the boundaries of AI agents with skills.
+One notable example is Cursor â an AI-enabled code editor that became popular among programmers.
+Cursor was quick to implement support for agent skills, allowing users to import skills and even sub-agents (mini AI agents for specific tasks) directly in the editor linkedin.com linkedin.com.
+In Cursorâs settings, you can find a âSkills & Agentsâ section listing all installed skills, and it actually auto-imports any Claude or Codex skills it finds on your system linkedin.com linkedin.com.
+This means if you already set up skills for Claude Code, Cursor will recognize them too â a great example of the cross-platform idea in action.
+Developers using Cursor have demonstrated workflows like: âUse the skill creator skill to make me a new skill that generates a LinkedIn infographic from code,â and the AI will do it, even spinning up a specialized sub-agent if needed linkedin.com.
+Cursorâs community often shares new custom skills (for instance, one might create a skill for a niche framework or for writing documentation comments in code), which others can then use.
+Itâs an exciting, grassroots complement to the official skill libraries.

 On the open-source front, there are projects like OpenCode and OpenWork that aim to provide free alternatives to commercial agents.
-OpenWork in particular is an open-source take on something like Claude CoWork (departmentofproduct.substack.com) – it lets you run an AI agent locally that can read your files, organize data, and automate knowledge work, all with open models if you choose.
+OpenWork in particular is an open-source take on something like Claude CoWork departmentofproduct.substack.com â it lets you run an AI agent locally that can read your files, organize data, and automate knowledge work, all with open models if you choose.
 It uses the same skill format, meaning community-contributed skills (hosted on GitHub, etc.) can plug right in.
-Similarly, Eigent is a local-first multi-agent platform for those who want privacy and full control (eigent.ai).
+Similarly, Eigent is a local-first multi-agent platform for those who want privacy and full control eigent.ai.
 Instead of relying on cloud AI, Eigent runs on your own machine (with possibly smaller AI models) and allows multiple specialized agents to collaborate on tasks, coordinated by skills.
 For example, one agent might be skilled in researching information, another in writing content, and together they produce a report.
-Eigent touts being able to handle complex, long tasks with parallel execution – and since it’s local, your data never leaves your device (eigent.ai).
-This appeals to businesses with sensitive data or individuals who want an AI “workforce” that doesn’t phone home.
+Eigent touts being able to handle complex, long tasks with parallel execution â and since itâs local, your data never leaves your device eigent.ai.
+This appeals to businesses with sensitive data or individuals who want an AI âworkforceâ that doesnât phone home.
 They emphasize how much cheaper it can be (no API costs) and faster for certain tasks by eliminating network latency.

-Another emerging player is Cline, an open-source AI coding agent that operates in a terminal-first way (for the hardcore devs who live in their shell) (cline.bot).
+Another emerging player is Cline, an open-source AI coding agent that operates in a terminal-first way (for the hardcore devs who live in their shell) cline.bot.
 Cline supports plan/act modes (meaning it can plan out a coding task then execute step by step) and has built-in integration with the skill spec as well as something called MCP for connecting to external tools.
-It’s aimed at power-users who want a very customizable coding AI that they can deeply integrate into their own workflows.
-According to info shared by Anthropic, both Eigent and Cline exemplify the trend of multi-agent systems with local deployment, giving developers full control over the environment and execution (infoq.com).
+Itâs aimed at power-users who want a very customizable coding AI that they can deeply integrate into their own workflows.
+According to info shared by Anthropic, both Eigent and Cline exemplify the trend of multi-agent systems with local deployment, giving developers full control over the environment and execution infoq.com.

 We also see a host of specialized agent platforms targeting different verticals.
-For instance, in marketing and design, agents like Motion (not to be confused with the above Vercel “motion” context) have appeared – Motion’s AI agent is marketed to help creative teams by automatically finding competitor ads and generating new campaign ideas, effectively acting as a virtual creative strategist (motionapp.com).
-In video content creation, startups like EditFast offer AI agents inside video editors (these might use internal “skills” to handle tasks like cutting silences, adding captions, color grading, etc., when given high-level commands) (editfa.st) (editfa.st).
-The EditFast team even categorizes the types of video editing agents (conversational editors, generative video creators, workflow automation like their own agent and one they name “Motion” for batch editing) (editfa.st).
-It shows that the skill concept – though it originated in text-based AI – is permeating all sorts of media and domains.
-Each of these agents might not call them “skills” in marketing, but under the hood they often use a similar principle: modular task-specific components that can be updated or added to over time.
+For instance, in marketing and design, agents like Motion (not to be confused with the above Vercel âmotionâ context) have appeared â Motionâs AI agent is marketed to help creative teams by automatically finding competitor ads and generating new campaign ideas, effectively acting as a virtual creative strategist motionapp.com.
+In video content creation, startups like EditFast offer AI agents inside video editors (these might use internal âskillsâ to handle tasks like cutting silences, adding captions, color grading, etc., when given high-level commands) editfa.st editfa.st.
+The EditFast team even categorizes the types of video editing agents (conversational editors, generative video creators, workflow automation like their own agent and one they name âMotionâ for batch editing) editfa.st.
+It shows that the skill concept â though it originated in text-based AI â is permeating all sorts of media and domains.
+Each of these agents might not call them âskillsâ in marketing, but under the hood they often use a similar principle: modular task-specific components that can be updated or added to over time.

-Lastly, it’s worth mentioning the emergence of agent-building platforms for non-technical users.
+Lastly, itâs worth mentioning the emergence of agent-building platforms for non-technical users.
 These are tools that let anyone configure a custom AI agent with skills for their particular needs without coding.
-One such example is Omega (o-mega.ai) – pitched as a way to create your own “AI workforce” or digital team.
+One such example is Omega (o-mega.ai) â pitched as a way to create your own âAI workforceâ or digital team.
 Platforms like this provide a friendly interface to select or define skills, maybe chain a few steps (like a mini workflow), and then deploy an agent that can do something like run your social media, handle data entry, or act as a virtual assistant for your business.
-They abstract away the technical details; you don’t need to know about YAML or SKILL.md files.
-Instead, you might say “I want an AI sales assistant” and the platform under the hood equips an agent with the relevant skills (perhaps CRM integration, email drafting, lead qualification scripts, etc.).
-These solutions are still new, but they signal an important direction: agent skills aren’t just for engineers to tinker with; they will be packaged into user-friendly products.
-So while an engineer might use Vercel’s CLI to install skills, an entrepreneur or a marketer might use a no-code dashboard like Omega’s to accomplish the same outcome – giving their AI helper new abilities – with just a few clicks.
+They abstract away the technical details; you donât need to know about YAML or SKILL.md files.
+Instead, you might say âI want an AI sales assistantâ and the platform under the hood equips an agent with the relevant skills (perhaps CRM integration, email drafting, lead qualification scripts, etc.).
+These solutions are still new, but they signal an important direction: agent skills arenât just for engineers to tinker with; they will be packaged into user-friendly products.
+So while an engineer might use Vercelâs CLI to install skills, an entrepreneur or a marketer might use a no-code dashboard like Omegaâs to accomplish the same outcome â giving their AI helper new abilities â with just a few clicks.
 The playing field of AI agents is getting broad, and as we head into 2026, we have everything from big tech frameworks to indie tools and SaaS startups all contributing to this rich ecosystem of skills.

 4. Building and Integrating Skills (For Engineers)

-If you’re a developer or technically inclined, you might be wondering: How can I create my own agent skills or integrate them into my product?
+If youâre a developer or technically inclined, you might be wondering: How can I create my own agent skills or integrate them into my product?
 The good news is that building a skill is relatively straightforward, and leveraging existing skills is easier than ever thanks to standardized tools.

 Skill structure recap: Every skill is basically a self-contained folder of files.
 To build one from scratch, you start by creating a SKILL.md file.
-In that Markdown, you’ll usually include a short YAML header (frontmatter) that gives the skill’s name and description, and optionally things like version number, author, or any dependencies (for instance, if your skill relies on another skill or requires internet access, you might note that) (infoq.com).
+In that Markdown, youâll usually include a short YAML header (frontmatter) that gives the skillâs name and description, and optionally things like version number, author, or any dependencies (for instance, if your skill relies on another skill or requires internet access, you might note that) infoq.com.
 After the frontmatter, the bulk of SKILL.md is the instructions for the agent.
 This can be written like a guide or a checklist.
-For example, if you’re creating a skill to format data into a PowerPoint, your SKILL.md might say: “When using this skill, the agent should take the following steps to create a PowerPoint presentation: 1) Create a new PowerPoint file with title slide using the given title; 2) For each topic in the outline, create a slide… etc.” You basically encode the process an expert human might follow.
-You can include tips, common pitfalls, or company-specific standards (like “use the company logo in the bottom-right corner of every slide”).
+For example, if youâre creating a skill to format data into a PowerPoint, your SKILL.md might say: âWhen using this skill, the agent should take the following steps to create a PowerPoint presentation: 1) Create a new PowerPoint file with title slide using the given title; 2) For each topic in the outline, create a slide⌠etc.â You basically encode the process an expert human might follow.
+You can include tips, common pitfalls, or company-specific standards (like âuse the company logo in the bottom-right corner of every slideâ).

 If needed, you add a scripts directory for things that are better done with actual code.
 For instance, if the skill involves heavy calculation or interacting with a system, you might include a Python or JavaScript script.
 Continuing the PowerPoint example, maybe you include a Python script that uses an Office library to generate a .pptx file, because having the AI manually write binary PowerPoint data would be error-prone.
-The skill can instruct the agent: “run the provided make_slides.py script with parameters X, Y, Z to produce the final file.”
-The agent, if it has code execution ability (Claude and others do, within a sandbox), will execute that.
-Some skills also provide reference files – like a template PowerPoint file, or example outputs – which you’d put in a references folder.
+The skill can instruct the agent: ârun the provided make_slides.py script with parameters X, Y, Z to produce the final file.â The agent, if it has code execution ability (Claude and others do, within a sandbox), will execute that.
+Some skills also provide reference files â like a template PowerPoint file, or example outputs â which youâd put in a references folder.

-Tools for skill creation: Anthropic actually provided a meta-skill called “skill-creator” to help users generate new skills interactively (claude.com).
+Tools for skill creation: Anthropic actually provided a meta-skill called âskill-creatorâ to help users generate new skills interactively claude.com.
 If you invoke this within Claude, it will ask you questions about what you want the skill to do, then automatically scaffold the skill files for you.
-It’s an AI-assisted way to create AI skills – quite meta!
+Itâs an AI-assisted way to create AI skills â quite meta!
 This lowers the barrier for non-experts to author a skill, since the AI can handle formatting the SKILL.md properly.
 Similarly, there are open-source tools (and even some community websites) where you fill out a form describing the skill logic, and it outputs a ready-to-use skill folder.

-For developers integrating skills into their software, Anthropic’s platform provides a Skills API.
-There is a /v1/skills endpoint where you can upload and manage skills programmatically (claude.com).
+For developers integrating skills into their software, Anthropicâs platform provides a Skills API.
+There is a /v1/skills endpoint where you can upload and manage skills programmatically claude.com.
 You can attach certain skills to certain AI requests.
-For example, if you have a custom app that calls Claude’s API, you could specify in your request which skills to load (or you can let Claude decide automatically).
-There’s also version control – you might update a skill over time (v1, v2, etc.), and the API lets you manage those versions and roll out updates to all your agents.
-This is important for organizations: imagine you made a skill for “expense report analysis” and later found a bug or needed to improve it, you’d want to update it and have all your internal agents use the new version.
-The tools now exist to do that systematically (claude.com).
+For example, if you have a custom app that calls Claudeâs API, you could specify in your request which skills to load (or you can let Claude decide automatically).
+Thereâs also version control â you might update a skill over time (v1, v2, etc.), and the API lets you manage those versions and roll out updates to all your agents.
+This is important for organizations: imagine you made a skill for âexpense report analysisâ and later found a bug or needed to improve it, youâd want to update it and have all your internal agents use the new version.
+The tools now exist to do that systematically claude.com.

-Command-line integration (for coding agents): As mentioned earlier, Vercel’s add-skill CLI is a convenient way to install skills across multiple environments with one command (marktechpost.com).
-There are also community-built scripts (like skillcreatorai/AI-Agent-Skills on GitHub (github.com)) that do something similar – scanning your system for any supported agents and copying the skill files in.
-Typically, supported agents look in specific directories: e.g., Claude Code looks in ~/.claude/skills, Cursor in ~/.cursor/skills, VS Code/Copilot might look in an extensions folder, etc. (marktechpost.com).
+Command-line integration (for coding agents): As mentioned earlier, Vercelâs add-skill CLI is a convenient way to install skills across multiple environments with one command marktechpost.com.
+There are also community-built scripts (like skillcreatorai/AI-Agent-Skills on GitHub github.com) that do something similar â scanning your system for any supported agents and copying the skill files in.
+Typically, supported agents look in specific directories: e.g., Claude Code looks in ~/.claude/skills, Cursor in ~/.cursor/skills, VS Code/Copilot might look in an extensions folder, etc. marktechpost.com.
 These install scripts take the guesswork out and ensure if you have, say, three different AI dev tools, they all get the new skill at once.
-If you’re building a product with AI capabilities from scratch, you could consider making it compatible with this standard directory structure too, so that users can drop in skills or use these tools to enrich your agent with minimal effort.
+If youâre building a product with AI capabilities from scratch, you could consider making it compatible with this standard directory structure too, so that users can drop in skills or use these tools to enrich your agent with minimal effort.

-Best practices for skill development: Drawing from what’s been published by Anthropic and others, here are a few proven methods for making effective skills:
+Best practices for skill development: Drawing from whatâs been published by Anthropic and others, here are a few proven methods for making effective skills:

 -

 Keep skills focused: A skill should ideally do one domain or workflow well.
-It’s tempting to create a mega-skill that “does everything for project management,” but it’s better to have one skill for “writing Jira tickets” and another for “planning sprints,” for instance.
+Itâs tempting to create a mega-skill that âdoes everything for project management,â but itâs better to have one skill for âwriting Jira ticketsâ and another for âplanning sprints,â for instance.
 Focused skills are more likely to be triggered at the right time and can be reused in various combinations.

 -